bradsquicciarini/kernel-panic/README.md

 ## Current Status

-Collision detect between "players" (aka two pink cubes) and the main platform.
+Collision detection between "players" (aka two pink cubes) and the main platform in the y direction